aurelienmart/MagicMirror2/modules/lunartic/README.md

     {
             disabled: false,
-            module: 'MMM-Lunartic',
+            module: 'lunartic',
             position: 'bottom_center', 			// Best in left, center, or right regions
             config: {
                 mode: "rotating", 			// rotating or static
                 image: "current", 			// animation, current, DayNight or static
                 distance: "miles", 			// miles or km
-		    sounds: "yes", // howling wolf, only on a full moon
                 useHeader: false, 			// true if you want a header
                 header: "The Lunartic is in my head", 	// Any text you want
                 maxWidth: "300px",
                 animationSpeed: 0,
                 rotateInterval: 15000,